naomininnig/StoryTime/storytest.md

 and women are strong!
 Kick the system and its patriarchy in work and be da best!

 And just after 1 month, she became even better than Sebastian and took his job!
+# And then Eko took over everything and he's now ruling the world

 And that was okay, because he aswell found a new job where he could earn 100.000.000€ a day for 2 hours of work.
 But suddenly: the wifi went down!!!! how will poor sebastian get his 100,000,000$ for 2 hours work ?!?!?!?!? .....